Abdulmoiz-Ahmer/Development-Guide-Lines/Javascript.md

 **Variable Assignment**

 Prefer const over let.
 Only use let to indicate that a variable will be reassigned.
-Never use var.

 ```
 // Good